CodeFactoryDEV/resume.codefactory.dev/FAQ.md

 Additional as the only person in the company functioning as DevOps:
 - setting up development pipelines to automate the build, test, and deployment process of all our microservices it Jira/Bitbucket
 - setup monitoring tools in Cloudwatch
+- monitoring the infrastructure billing items and perform analysis on cost and savings
+- interview candidates and assist in the onboarding process

 # Common Questions
 - Strenght: generalist - experienced in a broad range of technical stacks, constant learner of new things - which I think could positively influence the direction of the company